algoplutus1708/Python-To-x86Compiler/README.md

-This repository contains the work done for the course project for CS335: Compiler Design.
-More information in milestone1/doc.
+This repository contains the work done for the course project for SPOS (System Programming and Operating System).